jcval94/SheShe/README.md

 Each card includes a `cluster_id` to identify the region and the class `label`.

-#### OpenAIRegionInterpreter – describe regions with LLMs
+### OpenAIRegionInterpreter – describe regions with LLMs

 Install the optional ``openai`` dependency (version ``>=1``) and provide an API key using the ``api_key`` argument or via environment variables.
 The interpreter looks for ``OPENAI_API_KEY`` or ``OPENAI_KEY`` and, when running on Google Colab, also checks ``google.colab.userdata``.
 Language and temperature defaults can be configured on the interpreter and overridden at call time.
-Pass ``layout`` to hint a specific output format or omit it for free‑form text.
-Then call ``describe_cards`` to obtain natural‑language explanations for the region cards.
+The ``layout`` parameter lets you enforce a general output template (for example, ``"bullet list"``) or omit it for free‑form text.
+Then call ``describe_cards`` to obtain natural‑ language explanations for the region cards.

 ```python
 from sheshe import OpenAIRegionInterpreter